isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

     ActivityDate;
 ```

-### Data visualization in Python

-To visualize the data directly in BigQuery Studio, I used Python to create separate line plots for each metric, marking Easter Sunday (March 27):
+Then I ran a Python script to create separate line plots for each metric, marking Easter Sunday (March 27):

 ``` python
 import pandas as pd